 EMBRACE THE CANDID

 Dogs won’t always be smiling for the camera.
 It’s important to know that from the start.
-But if you embrace the in between moments and spend some shots cuddling with them, walking with them, or kissing them, you’ll end up with some ridiculously cute images that will give you variety and probably some of your favorites of the whole session!
+But if you embrace the in between moments and spend some shots cuddling with them, walking with them, or kissing them, you’ll end up with some ridiculously cute images that will give you variety and probably some of your favorites of the whole day!

 One of the most frequently asked questions I get from couples is this: “What if it RAINS on our wedding day?!”